 Then they went up from Egypt, and come to the land of Canaan to their father Jacob.
 And they told him, saying, "Joseph is still alive, and indeed he is ruler over all the land of Egypt."
 But he was stunned, for he did not believe them.
 When they told him all the words of Joseph that he had spoken to them, and when he saw the wagons that Joseph had sent to carry him, the spirit of their father Jacob revived.
 Then Israel said, "It is enough; my son Joseph is still alive.
 I will go and see him before I die" (Genesis 45:25-28).
 All of the evidence led to the conclusion that Joseph was indeed alive.
-The broken spirit of Jacob was on the verge of death, let us recall that he had yet seventeen years to spend with his son in Egypt (47:28).
+The broken spirit of Jacob was immediately revived.
+He now yearned to see his son before his death.
+And lest we think that Jacob was on the verge of death, let us recall that he had yet seventeen years to spend with his son in Egypt (47:28).
 All that Jacob had feared was going against him suddenly appeared in its true light.
 It was the hand of God in his life, sparing him from the physical and spiritual death of Canaan by preparing a place for him in Egypt.